 - Since your upload file contains the "Conversion time" column, you should be able to compare your reports with the upload results file.
 Make sure to use the results file since some conversions may have been rejected.
 The “Conversion time” column reports conversion counts based on the date of the conversion.

 Common errors and resolutions in offline conversion imports:

 - Error: No Google Ads conversion types were defined when this GCLID's click occurred.
 You’ll need to create at least one conversion type.

-- Fix: In order to use offline conversion tracking, an 'Import from Clicks' or 'Import from Calls' conversion action must be created.
-Read Set up offline conversion imports for instructions.
+- Fix: To use offline conversion tracking, an “Import from Clicks” or “Import from Calls” conversion action must be created.
+Refer to the article Set up offline conversion imports for instructions.

 - Error: We cannot find this conversion name in the target account.